Permafrost/Tundra/README.md

       object.
     * `$exception.message` is the exception message describing the error that has occurred.
-    * `$exception.service` is the fully qualified name of the service that was invoked by `tundra.service:ensure` when the exception was thrown.
+    * `$exception.service` is the fully qualified name of the service that threw the exception.
     * `$exception.package` is the package that `$exception.service` resides in,
       specified only if `$exception.service` exists.
+    * `$exception.info` is the exception information returned by `WmPublic/pub.flow:getLastError`.
     * `$exception.stack` is the Java call stack describing where the error occurred.